IPMonitor Component

 The Received parameter provides the number of packets received since monitoring began.

 The Dropped parameter provides the number of packets that were dropped since monitoring began.
-Packets may be dropped if BufferSize is too small to keep all of the data, or because DoEvents was called too infrequently.
+Packets may be dropped if the value of the field of the Adapter that is being monitored is too small to keep all of the data, or because DoEvents was called too infrequently.

 The AdapterDropped parameter provides the full number of packets that were dropped by the network adapter since monitoring began.